-- The main competitors for Australian beef in the US market are the US domestic beef, Canada, Mexico and New Zealand.
-Smaller suppliers include Uruguay and Nicaragua which have access to smaller quotas. - Australia maintains its preferred access status to the US, only behind NAFTA partners (Canada and Mexico - with no guota restrictions).
-New Zealand has a guota of 213,402 tonnes with an out-of-quota tariff of 26.4%. - In June 2017, the U.S. Department of Agriculture (USDA) announced the immediate suspension of fresh beef imports from Brazil, as shipments failed food safety tests.
+- The main competitors for Australian beef in the US market are US domestic beef, Canada, Mexico and New Zealand.
+Smaller suppliers include Uruguay and Nicaragua which have access to smaller quotas. - Australia maintains its preferred access status to the US, only behind NAFTA partners (Canada and Mexico - with no quota restrictions).
+NZ has a quota of 213,402 tonnes with an out-ofquota tariff of 26.4%. - In June 2017, the US Department of Agriculture (USDA) announced the immediate suspension of fresh beef imports from Brazil, as shipments failed food safety tests.
 The decision will remain in place until satisfactory corrective actions are taken.

-US beef imports by market share - 2017\
+US beef imports by market share

-Source: GTA \ YTD Jan-Nov
+Source: GTA, Jan to Jul 2018

-US beef Imports by major supplier
+US beef imports by major supplier

-Source: GTA
+Source: GTA \Jan to Jul